Skip to content

 <Check>

-The <Check> block validates prerequisites and system state by running shell commands or scripts.
-It’s essential for ensuring users have the right tools installed and their environment is properly configured before proceeding.
+The <Check> block validates a user’s system state by running shell commands or scripts.
+It’s used to ensure that users have the right tools installed and their environment is properly configured before proceeding.

 <Check